dalequark/daleonai/_posts/2021-01-06-dall·e-explained-in-under-5-minutes.md

 In other words, DALL·E can do more than just paint a pretty picture for a caption; it can also, in a sense, answer questions visually.

-To test DALL·E's visual reasoning ability, the authors had it take a visual IQ test:
+To test DALL·E's visual reasoning ability, the authors had it take a visual IQ test.
+In the examples below, the model had to complete the lower right corner of the grid, following the test's hidden pattern.

 ![](/images/screen-shot-2021-01-06-at-3.05.50-pm.png)

 *A screenshot of the visual IQ test OpenAI used to test DALL·E* *from https://openai.com/blog/dall-e/.*

-I'm looking forward to hearing more about how DALL·E did on those visual IQ tests in the team's official research paper, not yet published.
+"DALL·E is often able to solve matrices that involve continuing simple patterns or basic geometric reasoning," write the authors, but it did better at some problems than others.
+When the puzzles's colors were inverted, DALL·E did worse--"suggesting its capabilities may be brittle in unexpected ways."

+## What does it mean?

 But what struck me from the blog post was the authors' own surprise at DALL·E's performance on these general tasks: